-There are different torch configurations depending on the cutting or gouging application.
+Different hand held torch configurations are available depending on the cutting or gouging application.

 Standard Cutting Setup:

 In the Standard Cutting configuration the nozzle is designed not to touch the work piece.
 The advantage of this cutting method is good visibility of the arc.
 However it requires a steady hand to avoid touching the nozzle to the work piece which will cause premature nozzle wear and a jagged cut.
 An optional drag spacer can be attached to the retaining cap to maintain a consistent arc height.